sagemath/sagewiki_to_gh-2022-10-10/cando.md

 = What SAGE Can Do =

 This is a high-level overview and list of functionality that is easily available from the standard SAGE interface.
-(The intended reader has never heard of Maxima, GAP, Singular, Givaro, etc.)
+(The intended reader has never heard of Maxima, GAP, Singular, Givaro, etc.).
+This should be aimed at SAGE-2.5, and will be released with it.

 == Calculus ==
  * SAGE has fairly complete symbolic manipulation capabilities, including symbolic and numerical integration, differentiation, limits, etc.